kartta-labs/mapwarper/Mapwarper.md

 Rake tasks are command line scripts that run from the application route.
 Run `rake -T` to list them all.
 In particular the following are worth noting

+* Set superuser (useful if using oauth / provider login)
+  * Sets an existing user to have the super user and administrator roles.
+Run `rake warper:set_superuser EMAIL=email@example.com` where the `EMAIL`  variable is set to be the email of an already existing user.
-* Create superuser
+* Create superuser (if using email and password logins)
-  * Creates a new super user, used once just after creating a new database.
+  * If using emails and passwords: creates a new super user, used once just after creating a new database.
 Run `rake warper:create_superuser` and make note of the password created.
 You'd then log in with `super@example.com` with that password and give other user the super user role.
 Ideally you would then disable this initial super user.
 * Migrate database
   * Migrates the database and deploys new migrations.
 Run after deploying new code which contains migrations. `rake db:migrate` With Kubernetes this is wrapped in the migration Job.
 * Import NYPL